-Table 2, in addition to presenting the two dimensions, moral and anthropological, presents two definitions: man and being a man (human being).
-To this last definition we have introduced the negative meaning (not being a man or human).
-It can be observed that when the Fang introduces the particles ase or ane joining them to the noun mot, he places himself in the moral dimension, valuing the person in his aspect of dignity, while, in the ontological dimension, the same particles are joined to the noun mot by inserting the common noun muan (of the genus de).
+Table 5, besides exposing the two dimensions, moral and anthropological, exposes two definitions: man and being man (being human).
+To the latter definition we have introduced the negative meaning (not to be man or human).

-The Fang knows perfectly well how to distinguish the two dimensions of the person as a rational being (muan mot) and as a moral being (ane mot).
-Consequently, his definition of a person is not a consequence of the Western one, but rather preserved from his African Bantu culture and tradition.
+It can be observed that when the fang introduces the particles ase or ane joining them to the noun mot, it places itself in the moral dimension, valuing the person in its aspect of dignity, while, in the ontological dimension, the same particles are joined to the noun mot interposing the common noun muan (of the genus of).
+The fang knows perfectly well how to distinguish the two dimensions of the person as a rational being (muan mot) and as a moral being (ane mot).
+Consequently, his definition of person is not a consequence of the Western definition, but is preserved from his African Bantu culture and tradition.